Georgetown Parks and Recreation Rules and Regulations

 Toddlers in the Swimming Pools

-All toddlers MUST wear swim diapers while swimming at The Pavilion.
+All toddlers MUST wear swim diapers while swimming at GSC Parks Facilities.
 This is a safety issue that can affect ALL GUESTS!
-In the event of a fecal contamination, the pool must be closed for up to 6 hours.
-Swim diapers are available for purchase at the Front Desk for $1.
+In the event of a fecal contamination, the pool must be closed for up to 24 hours.
+Swim diapers are available for purchase at the Front Desk.

 Youth Participants